Each retreat is supported by three to four guides. Our guides include:

 Chris Adrian, is a pediatric palliative care physician in Los Angeles.
 He trained as a pediatric oncologist at the University of California San Francisco, and as a hospital chaplain at Columbia University Medical Center and the Jewish Theological Seminary of New York.
 His research interests include integrating narrative medicine methods into palliative care education and using psychedelic assisted psychotherapy for complicated grief.
 He trained as a psychedelic guide under Francoise Bourzat's group.

-Dingle Spence, BSc., MBBS, DMRT, Dip.
-Pall.
-Med, FRCR, is a Jamaican physician with training in both Clinical Oncology and Palliative Medicine.
-She is the Senior Medical Officer of the Hope Institute Hospital, Jamaica’s only dedicated Oncology and Palliative Care unit.
-Dr Spence is an Associate Lecturer at the University of the West Indies, Mona, and is also the Director of the Jamaica Cancer Care and Research Institute (JACCRI), a non-profit organization dedicated to improving the quality of cancer care and palliative care in Jamaica and the Caribbean.
-Dr Spence is also interested in research around the use of plant- based medicines such as cannabinoids and psychedelics for holistic symptom relief for people with palliative
+Dingle Spence, MD, FRCR, is a Jamaican physician with training in both Clinical Oncology and Palliative Medicine.
+She is the Senior Medical Officer of the Hope Institute Hospital, Jamaica’s only dedicated Oncology and Palliative Care unit, and is an Associate Lecturer at the University of the West Indies in Kingston, Jamaica.
+She is a cofounder of the Jamaica Cancer Care and Research Institute (JACCRI), a nonprofit organization dedicated to improving the quality of cancer care and palliative care in Jamaica and the Caribbean, and is also a Board Member of the International Association for Hospice and Palliative Care (IAHPC).
+Dr Spence has trained in Shamanic Energy Medicine and has also studied acupuncture, homeopathy, and Reiki.
+She is currently being trained as a psychedelic guide by Francoise Bourzat.
+Dr Spence has research interests in mind body medicine and in the use of plant-based medicines including cannabis and psychedelics for people with palliative care needs.

 Neil Hanon, MD, FRCPC, is a psychiatrist in Kelowna, British Columbia and is Clinical Assistant Professor in the Department of Psychiatry at the University of British Columbia (UBC).
 He is the Year 3 Director (the clinical year) of the Southern Medical Program of UBC in Kelowna.
 Dr. Hanon also does inpatient work at Kelowna General Hospital, and outpatient work at Outreach Urban Health (an Interior Health operated, primary care clinic where he works with homeless, street entrenched people struggling with addictions and other mental health challenges), and at his private practice.
 Dr. Hanon has a research interest in legally sanctioned trials with ketamine, MDMA, and psilocybin for the treatment of complicated grief, treatment resistant depression, and severe addictions.
 Dr. Hanon got involved in Holotropic Breathwork first as a participant to help with his grief after the death of his 17 year old son, then continued on to become certified as a Holotropic Breathwork facilitator in 2015.
 He is faculty for Grof Legacy Training Canada, and is training Faculty for TheraPsil Canada, an organization to help people with end of life anxiety access legal psilocybin treatment.
 Dr. Hanon was fortunate to have Dr. Ralph Metzner as his teacher and mentor from 2015 until Ralph’s death in 2019.
 He was also trained by Francoise Bourzat.